econia-labs/common/src/aptos-cli/README.md

 ## Multi-architecture support

-Currently the GitHub action triggers builds for `amd64`, then once it has finished, an `amd64` build.
+Currently the GitHub action triggers builds for `arm64` and `amd64`.

 ## Building it yourself locally